Safest Places in Tennessee (2026): Family Picks, Affordable Towns + Buyer Guide

 Lifestyle Fit | Family-friendly, schools, quiet | Energetic, diverse, and job access |

 Takeaway: If safety and family life are priorities, suburbs win.
-If affordability and career access matter most, select safe ZIPs inside cities (e.g., Ballantyne in Memphis, Green Hills in Nashville).
+If affordability and career access matter most, select safe ZIPs inside cities (e.g., Best safe replacement: “select safer ZIP codes inside cities (for example, Green Hills in Nashville)” or just remove the Memphis example entirely).

 We’ve also compared the safest places to live in Illinois